Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial1Account.md

   ```
 * Save the identity client ID, as this is needed in a subsequent step.

-To use a System-Assigned Managed Idenity:
+To use a System-Assigned Managed Identity:
 * Enable System-Assigned Managed Identity by following [these instructions](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vm#enable-system-assigned-managed-identity-on-an-existing-azure-vm).
 * Get the principal ID of the System-Assigned Managed Identity:
   ```shell